Democrat Donor Ed Buck Being Investigated After Second Man Dies In His Hollywood Home

 “This is like his death all over again to us.”

-However, Buck’s lawyer, Seymour Amster, claimed the second man was a friend of his client’s and had a “history of substance abuse.”
+However, Buck’s lawyer, Seymour Amster, claimed the second man was a friend of his client and had a “history of substance abuse.”
 Amster added that it was the friend who insisted that he’d stop by Buck’s house, and while the retiree was adamant at first, he then welcomed him to his apartment.
 According to the attorney, when Buck returned to his living room after having been in the shower, the still-unidentified man was “acting with bizarre behavior,” upon which the Democratic donor decided to call for medical assistance.

 “Shortly thereafter it was obvious his friend needed medical assistance.
 Ed called paramedics.
 They arrived, they were unable to revive him, and unfortunately he died in the apartment,” Amster told the Daily Mail, adding that his client had not provided the victim with any drugs, nor that any illegal substances had been taken in his presence.